mikelee1313/SPO-Sharing-Scripts/Readme-Get-and-Remove-SPOSharingLinks.md

 - **CSV Report:**
   `%TEMP%\SPO_SharingLinks_YYYY-MM-DD_HH-MM-SS.csv`
-  Columns: Site URL, Site Owner, Sharing Group Name, Members, File/Item URL, Owner, Link URL, Link Expiration, and more.
+  (Generated in Detection mode for inventory/review only.)

 - **Log File:**
   `%TEMP%\SPOSharingLinksYYYY-MM-DD_HH-MM-SS_logfile.log`
-  Levels: INFO, DEBUG (if enabled), ERROR
+  (INFO, DEBUG [if enabled], ERROR)

 ---

-## Best Practices
+## Limitations & Important Notes

+- **You CANNOT use the Detection mode report as input for Remediation mode.**
+  Remediation only accepts a plain list of site URLs.
+- **Remediation always removes Organization sharing links after converting users.**
+  This is a permanent action!
-- **Always start in Detection mode.** Review the report before any remediation.
+- **Always start with Detection mode and review the report before remediation.**
-- **Use input files** to target specific sites or Organization links.
-- **Test in a non-production tenant** before broad use.
+- **Test in a non-production tenant before broad usage.**
-- **Keep log files** for audit and troubleshooting.
-- **Preserve sharing links** if unsure: Only set `$Mode = "Remediation"` once you are confident.

 ---

 ## Troubleshooting

-- **Authentication errors:** Ensure your app registration, certificate, and permissions are correct.
+- **Authentication errors:** Verify app registration, certificate, and permissions.
 - **Throttling:** The script automatically retries, but for large tenants, consider splitting input files.
 - **Permission issues:** Confirm app permissions and admin consent.
-- **Debug logs:** Set `$debugLogging = $true` for troubleshooting.
+- **Enable `$debugLogging = $true` for troubleshooting.**

 ---

 ## Security & Compliance

 - Store certificates securely.
-- Limit access to the app registration and script.
+- Limit script/app access.
 - Clean up temporary files after processing.
-- Document changes and script runs for compliance.
+- Document script runs for compliance.

 ---

 ## FAQ

+**Q: Can I use the Detection report as input for remediation?**
+A: **No.** Only a plain list of site URLs is supported for remediation.

+**Q: What does Remediation do?**
+A: Converts users with Organization links to direct permissions and removes those sharing groups and links.

-**Q: Can I convert users but keep sharing links active?**
+**Q: Can I preserve sharing links after remediation?**
-A: No. Remediation mode always removes Organization sharing links after converting users.
+A: No. Remediation always removes Organization sharing links as part of the process.

-**Q: Will the script process all sites?**
-A: Yes, unless you specify an input CSV to limit the scope.

-**Q: What does "Organization" link mean?**
-A: Sharing links accessible by anyone in your organization (tenant-wide).

 ---

 ## Version History

-- **August 7, 2025:** Major update—automatic remediation mode for CSV inputs, robust throttling handling, and improved reporting.
+- **Aug 7, 2025:** Updated for clarity—Detection output cannot be used as remediation input.
+Improved throttling handling and logging.
-- See script header for authorship and detailed changelog.
+- See script header for detailed changelog.

 ---

 ## Disclaimer

 These scripts are provided **AS IS** without warranty.
-Use at your own risk.
-Test in non-production and review all changes before running remediation.
+Test thoroughly and review all changes before running remediation.

 ---

 **Author:** Mike Lee
-*Last updated: August 7, 2025*
+*Last updated: Aug 7, 2025*